 Most other countries have a streamlined qualification process that ends in a required result, but does not recognise competence in parts of the qualification.
 This has been identified as a problem in the South African context, and that was why the move to the NQF and unit standards was made.
-Through achieving this qualification, learners will given recognition for their abilities after just one year of learning.
+Through achieving this qualification, learners will be given recognition for their abilities after just one year of learning.
 Alternately, learners may achieve employable skills by electing to exit with one or more Exit Level Outcomes instead of the entire qualification.
-There has also been a further breakdown of skills by recognising relevant skills and separating qualifications for spray painters and panel beaters in South Africa.